 **To make bracelet longer by an inch (2.5cm), increase crocheted cord by 6 chains; To make bracelet shorter by an inch, decrease crocheted cord by 6 chains

-The Celtic Knot Diagram for this project is found in the Celtic Knot Crochet Resource Library – details of how to gain access to the free library are found here.
+The free Celtic Knot Diagram for this project is found in the Celtic Knot Crochet Resource Library – details of how to gain access to the free library are found here.

 Place diagram on cork square and secure with pins.